Enter your details

 A variety of banks and credit unions offer home equity loans.
 If you have an existing relationship with a bank, it may be best to start your search there, but it’s always a good idea to shop around with a few lenders to compare rates, fees and loan terms.

 A home equity loan may be a good option if you've been planning a large home renovation or if you need to consolidate debt and you spot a good rate.
-If you’ve been considering a home equity loan, now is the time to lock in your rate.
-Rates are lower than historical benchmarks, but many banks have tightened approvals, and some have even temporarily suspended their home equity products.
+If you’ve been considering a home equity loan, now might be a good time to lock in your rate before they rise further.

 Many lenders have fixed LTV ratio requirements for their home equity loans, meaning you'll need to have a certain amount of equity in your home to qualify.
 Lenders will also factor in your credit score and income when determining your rate and eligibility.